 Manufacturing technology and robotics strategist, upskilling advocate, youth sports coach

 When working on automation projects with manufacturers, Gregorio has learned to work within a company’s culture to help them achieve their goals.
-He finds joy in helping others see the benefits of incorporating robotics and when they become advocates for transforming their processes.
+He finds joy in helping others to see the benefits of incorporating robotics and to become advocates for transforming processes.

-He has served on the Technical Advisory Council for the Advanced Robotics for Manufacturing (ARM) Institute, and he helped build their landmark roboticscareer.org workforce platform.
-The platform helps people find training programs in robotics and includes information about robotics jobs, the skills you need for each job, and the general salary parameters.
+He has served on the Technical Advisory Council for the Advanced Robotics for Manufacturing (ARM) Institute, and helped build its landmark roboticscareer.org workforce platform.
+The platform helps people find training programs in robotics and includes information about robotics jobs, skills needed for each job, and general salary parameters.
 The ARM Institute focuses on strengthening U.S. manufacturing through innovations in robotics.
 Gregorio began working with the ARM Institute when he previously worked at Spirit AeroSystems.

 Gregorio’s dedication to helping the industry adopt robotics exemplifies why he is a Modern Maker.